commercialhaskell/stack/doc/nix_integration.md

   installed elsewhere on your system.
 This behaviour enforces a complete description of the build environment to facilitate reproducibility.

-To override this behaviour, add `pure: false` to your `stack.yaml` or pass the `--no-nix-pure` option to the command line.
+To override this behaviour, add `pure: false` to your `stack.yaml` file or pass the `--no-nix-pure` option to the command line.

 **Note:** On macOS shells are non-pure by default currently.
 This is due soon to be resolved locale issues.
 So on macOS you'll need to be a bit more careful to